ajayfbd/ai-video-editor/docs/developer/architecture.md

 # Architecture Guide

 Comprehensive guide to the AI Video Editor system architecture, design patterns, and implementation details.
+This document consolidates architectural information from multiple sources to provide a single authoritative reference.

 ## 🏗️ System Overview